cosmos/cosmos-sdk/x/auth/vesting/README.md

 according to a custom vesting schedule.
 - PermanentLockedAccount: It does not ever release coins, locking them indefinitely.
 Coins in this account can still be used for delegating and for governance votes even while locked.
+- Clawback: removal of unvested tokens from a ClawbackVestingAccount.
+- ClawbackVestingAccount: a vesting account specifying separate schedules for vesting (subject to clawback) and lockup (inability to transfer out of the account - the encumbrance implemented by the other vesting account types).